 We'll need to discuss what type of support you might need during an assessment.
 This may include support to continue living independently at home or day care for instance.
 We'll also let you know if we can help to pay for your care and support; if you qualify for a personal budget, we can also discuss the arrangements that will suit you best.

 Other support for people with dementia

 There are also a number of local care homes which offer support to people with dementia.
 We also offer a range of equipment which can help support those diagnosed with dementia at home.

-More information about local services, providers and groups is available from Connect to Support York, or from the following organisations in the community:
+More information about local services, providers and groups is available from Live Well York, or from the following community organisations:

 - Dementia Forward - a range of information, advice and support to people with dementia and their carers, in the York area

 - Alzheimer’s Society - search for details about activities and support available to people living with dementia and their carers in the York area

 - Age UK York - a range of support, advice and information for older people in York

-Organisations in York have agreed to try to make the city ‘dementia friendly’, meaning it's a good place to live for people with dementia and their carers.
+Organisations in York have agreed to help make the city ‘dementia friendly’, meaning it's a good place to live for people with dementia and their carers.

 York Dementia Action Alliance is a local group which brings together organisations working to improve the lives of people with dementia in the York area; they're leading the work to make York a ‘dementia friendly city’.